sunbinzhu/azure-hpc/Templates/hpc-cluster/README.md

-# Deploy a Slurm or PBS OSS HPC Cluster in Azure
+# Deploy a Slurm or PBS OSS HPC Cluster in Azure with ACM service enabled

 Deploys a Slurm or PBS OSS cluster with a head node and one or more worker nodes.